 A favorite was watching the Harlequin Duck soar off the rock cliffs into the water.
 These unique birds actually fly under water as well!
 It was amazing to see them dive into the water and flap their wings as they hunted for lunch.

 Getting to look down at the people enjoying the beach below was also a fun stop.
-It was a unique perspective and allowed us to enjoy the views without the crowds.
+It was a unique perspective and allowed us to enjoy the stunning views without the crowds.

 We thought that this was a great lesser-traveled trail that allows a taste for the Coastal Trail without the commitment.
 However, on our next trip we definitely want to hike along the entire thing – especially if all the views are as pretty as the ones we experienced.
 Even the trail has a unique beauty to it!